hbr/alba-lang-description/docs/modules.md

 found.
 Either via command line options or via an environment variable.
 The command

-    alba -I path1 -I path2 -Ipath3 ...
+    alba -I path1 -I path2 -I path3 ...

 tells the compiler to search in the directories `path1`, `path2`, `path3`, ... for Albatross libraries.
 The paths are searched in the given sequence.
-If a used package is not found on one of the paths then the directories pointed to by the environment variable `ALBA_LIB_PATH` are searched.
-The environment variable `ALBA_LIB_PATH` can contain a list of directories separated by `:`.
+If a used package is not found on one of the paths then the directories pointed to by the environment variable `ALBA_LIBRARY_PATH` are searched.
+The environment variable `ALBA_LIBRARY_PATH` can contain a list of directories separated by `:`.

 The usage graph of packages must be cycle free.
 Furthermore the usage graph of modules must be cycle free as well.